eerii/fresa/README.md

 **other files**

-For the ECS to work, a `component_list.h` file must be created that `#includes` all the component headers you create, as well as a variant for the component type.
+To access the ECS capabilities, a `component_list.h` file may be created that `#includes` all the component headers you create, as well as a variant for the component type.
 Follow the instructions on [`ecs.h`](https://github.com/josekoalas/fresa/blob/main/ecs/ecs.h) or the example in [aguacate](https://github.com/josekoalas/aguacate) to create one.

+You can also create a `vertex_list.h` to add new vertex type definitions to use with glsl.

 ## license :pencil: